 But essential oils alarmed hundreds of parents last year, who called the Georgia Poison Center, worried about their children's safety.

-Of the 1,000 calls the center received, almost 800 dealt with children, the majority from parents of children under 5 years old.
+Of the 1,000 calls the center received, almost 800 dealt with children, the majority from parents of children younger than 5 years old.

 Lopez said in many cases, the children had accidentally ingested essential oils and immediately had problems.